ZO Conference cum 123rd Chin-Lushai Conference, 2015

 Kachins with Pu T. Aloysius Nehkhojang & Pu R Thangmawia

-According to ZoRO leaders, ZoRO is a non-governmental organisation which fosters the unification of the Kuki-Chin-Mizo and their blood brothers the Kachin, Heimi, Zeliangrong, Karbi, and Konyak.
+According to ZoRO leaders, the ZoRO is a non-governmental organisation dedicated to promoting the unification of the Kuki-Chin-Mizo and their blood brothers the Kachin, Heimi, Zeliangrong, Karbi, and Konyak.

 Kachin Cultural Troupe.
 Pic: Bruce K. Thangkhal

-In last year during the ZoRO Conference at Moreh (Indo-Myanmar border), one mithun (locally called Sial) was sacrificed, of which the meat on the spine, signifying the recipient’s elder status in the particular lineage, has been offered to Konyak.
-Each of the four mithun legs was offered to the Heimi, Zaliangrong, Kachin and Karbi, symbolising wholeness of the brethren.
-In addition for the sake of posterity, each group was offered the traditional gong with inscriptions immortalising brotherhood of the ethnic people.
-The most recent addition to the brotherhood is Bodo of Assam.
+During last year’s ZoRO Conference at Moreh (Indo-Myanmar border), a MITHUN (locally called Sial) was sacrificed.
+The meat from the spine, symbolizing the recipient’s elder status in their lineage, was offered to the Konyak.
+Each of the four legs of the mithun was given to the Heimi, Zeliangrong, Kachin, and Karbi, representing the unity of the brethren.
+Additionally, for the sake of posterity, each group was presented with a traditional gong inscribed to immortalize the brotherhood of the ethnic communities.
+The most recent addition to this brotherhood is the Bodo of Assam.

 The cheerful kids.
 Pic: Bruce K. Thangkhal